 Halloween Pumpkin Growing Tip #4 - Pumpkins love water

 While growing pumpkins will tolerate some drought, it is best to make sure that they get regular watering.
-Make sure your pumpkin plants get 2 – 4 inches of water a week.
+Make sure your pumpkin plants get 2 to 4 inches (5-10 cm.) of water a week.
 Supplement with the hose if you are not getting this much rainfall.

 Halloween Pumpkin Growing Tip #5 - Plant your Pumpkins with Companions

-Squash bugs are the #1 killers of pumpkin vines.
-To help repel them from your pumpkin plant, plant some companion plants near your pumpkin plant.
-Catnip, radishes, nasturtiums, marigolds, petunias and mint are all plants that squash bugs do not like and will keep squash bugs from the growing pumpkins.
+Squash bugs are the number one killers of pumpkin vines.
+To repel them from your pumpkin plant, plant some companion plants near your pumpkin plant.
+Plants that squash bugs don't like and will keep squash bugs from the growing pumpkins include:

 Halloween Pumpkin Growing Tip #6 - Keep the Stem